bbbenbat/P8_purbeurre/README.md

 #### AWS

 Go to 'S3':
+- create a bucket
-- activate the bucket
+- upload the folder "media" to the bucket
-- create a user who will be part of "Amazon S3 FullAccess".
+- create a user who will be part of "AmazonS3FullAccess"
-- copy the contents of the media folder into the bucket.

 #### Heroku

-Creation of environment variables.
-- setting
-- config var
+Add the AWS environment variables :

 AWS_ACCESS_KEY_ID : yourAWSUserIdKey